All Episodes

 It's not that they're voting for Hillary.

-It's that they are voting for themselves, and voting for Hillary is what preserves themselves.
+It's that they are voting for themselves and voting for Hillary is what preserves themselves.

 I have been hit with it for 27 years.

-It it comes at me.
+It comes at me.

 You really want the Democrats to win, don't you?